-2021 MCSA No.1
+2021 MCSA No. 1

-On 29 October 2021, the Company (for itself and on behalf of its subsidiaries) (as service providers) entered into a master composite services agreement ("2021 MCSA No.1") on the one part, and Clifford Estates Panyu (for itself and on behalf of other members of the Private Group) and Clifford Xianhu (for itself and on behalf of other members of the WM Non-HC Group) (as receiving parties) on the other part, pursuant to which the Company agreed to provide services stated therein to Clifford Estates Panyu and Clifford Xianhu Hotel, for a term of three years from 1 January 2022 to 31 December 2024.
-The Group set annual caps in respect of the transactions contemplated under the 2021 MCSA No.1 for each of the three financial years ending 31 December 2022, 2023 and 2024 which are RMB132 million, RMB129 million and RMB139 million, respectively.
+On 29 October 2021, the Company (for itself and on behalf of its subsidiaries) (as service providers) entered into a master composite services agreement ("2021 MCSA No. 1") on the one part, and Clifford Estates Panyu (for itself and on behalf of other members of the Private Group) and Clifford Xianhu Hotel (for itself and on behalf of other members of the WM Non-HC Group) (as receiving parties) on the other part, pursuant to which the Company agreed to provide services stated therein to Clifford Estates Panyu and Clifford Xianhu Hotel, for a term of three years from 1 January 2022 to 31 December 2024.
+The Group set annual caps in respect of the transactions contemplated under the 2021 MCSA No. 1 for each of the three financial years ending 31 December 2022, 2023 and 2024 which are RMB132 million, RMB129 million and RMB139 million, respectively.
+During the year ended 31 December 2022, amounts receivable/received by the Group under the 2021 MCSA No. 1 amounted to approximately RMB59.3 million.

-2021 MCSA No.2
+2021 MCSA No. 2

-On 29 October 2021, the Company (for itself and on behalf of its subsidiaries) (as service providers) entered into a master composite services agreement ("2021 MCSA No.2") with Clifford Medical (for itself and on behalf of the other members of the WM Healthcare Group) (as receiving parties), pursuant to which the Group agreed to provide the living services, engineering and maintenance services, telecommunication services, to the respective receiving parties, for a term of three years from 1 January 2022 to 31 December 2024 on and subject to the respective terms and conditions contained therein.
-The Group set annual caps in respect of the transactions contemplated under the 2021 MCSA No.2 for each of the three financial years ending 31 December 2022, 2023 and 2024 which are RMB34 million, RMB41 million and RMB44 million, respectively.
+On 29 October 2021, the Company (for itself and on behalf of its subsidiaries) (as service providers) entered into a master composite services agreement ("2021 MCSA No. 2") with Clifford Medical (for itself and on behalf of the other members of the WM Healthcare Group) (as receiving parties), pursuant to which the Group agreed to provide the living services, engineering and maintenance services, telecommunication services, to the respective receiving parties, for a term of three years from 1 January 2022 to 31 December 2024 on and subject to the respective terms and conditions contained therein.
+The Group set annual caps in respect of the transactions contemplated under the 2021 MCSA No. 2 for each of the three financial years ending 31 December 2022, 2023 and 2024 which are RMB34 million, RMB41 million and RMB44 million, respectively.
+During the year ended 31 December 2022, amounts receivable/received by the Group under the 2021 MCSA No. 2 amounted to approximately RMB7.6 million.

-The 2021 MTA No.1, 2021 MCSA No.1 and 2021 MCSA No.2 and the annual caps contemplated thereunder were unanimously passed as ordinary resolutions of the Company in the extraordinary general meeting held on 30 December 2021.
+The 2021 MTA No. 1, 2021 MCSA No. 1 and 2021 MCSA No. 2 and the annual caps contemplated thereunder were unanimously passed as ordinary resolutions of the Company in the extraordinary general meeting held on 30 December 2021.
 For details, please refer to the Company's announcement dated 30 December 2021.

-For details of the 2021 MTA No.1, 2021 MTA No.2, 2021 MCSA No.1 and 2021 MCSA No.2, please refer to the Company's announcement dated 29 October 2021 and the Company's circular dated 9 December 2021.
+For details of the 2021 MTA No. 1, 2021 MTA No. 2, 2021 MCSA No. 1 and 2021 MCSA No. 2, please refer to the Company's announcement dated 29 October 2021 and the Company's circular dated 9 December 2021.